Military history: Early historians

 The documentation of military history begins with the confrontation between Upper and Lower Egypt c.
 3150 BC and Sumer (current Iraq) and Elam (current Iran) c.
 2700 BC near the modern Basra.
-The Egyptian military scribe Tjaneni recorded the Battle of Megiddo (15th century BC) which is accepted as the first battle in relatively reliable detail.
+The Egyptian military scribe Tjaneni recorded the Battle of Megiddo (15th century BC), which is accepted as the first battle in relatively reliable detail.
 Military details are abundant in heroic epics, such as the Epic of Gilgamesh, Fall of Jericho and Conquest of Canaan, Trojan War in Homer's Iliad, and Mahabharata (though their historicity has been challenged).
 More credible records of the Israelite military history from the conquest of Canaan to the defeats by the Assyrian and Babylonian Empires are in the Biblical historical books following the Book of Joshua.

 Next were The Histories by Herodotus (484–425 BC) who is often called the "father of history", and the History of the Peloponnesian War by Thucydides.
-Despite being an Athenian, Thucydides' impartiality allowed him to take advantage of his exile to research the war from different perspectives by carefully examining documents and interviewing eyewitnesses.
+Despite being an Athenian, Thucydides' impartiality enabled him to use his exile to study the war from multiple perspectives by carefully examining documents and interviewing eyewitnesses.
 An approach centered on the analysis of a leader was taken by Xenophon (430–355 BC) in Anabasis, recording the expedition of Cyrus the Younger into Anatolia.
 And Anabasis of Alexander described the expedition in the reverse direction.
 Greek historians of the 2nd century BC, such as Polybius, and later Roman historians, such as Sallust, Livy, Appian and Cassius Dio, wrote about wars of the rise of Rome to the primacy over the Mediterranean.
 The memoirs of the Roman Julius Caesar (100–44 BC) enable a comparative approach for campaigns such as Commentarii de Bello Gallico and Commentarii de Bello Civili.

 East of the Mediterranean world, Arthashastra in India and The Art of War, The Book of Lord Shang, and less known but not less rich in military records Guanzi in China present strategic doctrines during the Axial Age.
-Records of the Grand Historian by Sima Qian and Han Fei Zi describe the Warring States of China and the former also its culmination in the Qin wars of unification.
+Records of the Grand Historian by Sima Qian and Han Fei Zi describe the Warring States of China, and the former also its culmination in the Qin wars of unification.